 Understanding Workers’ Compensation in Missouri

-Workers’ compensation in Missouri is a safeguard designed to provide wage replacement and medical benefits to employees who suffer work-related injuries or illnesses, regardless of fault.
+Workers’ compensation in Missouri is a safeguard designed to provide wage replacement and medical benefits to employees who suffer work-related injuries or occupational illnesses, regardless of fault.
 This system ensures that injured workers receive the financial support needed to cover medical expenses and lost wages, allowing them to focus on recovery without the added stress of financial burdens.

 The Going and Coming Rule in Missouri

-The going and coming rule is a significant concept in Missouri workers’ compensation law, as it delineates the boundaries of what constitutes a work-related injury.
+The going and coming rule is a significant concept in Missouri workers’ compensation law, as it delineates the boundaries of what constitutes a work-related or workplace injury.
 The rationale is that employees are not yet under the employer’s control during their commute and, therefore, any injuries sustained are not considered work-related.
 However, this rule is not without its exceptions, which can sometimes make the difference in whether an injury is compensable.

 Understanding the going and coming rule is essential for Missouri workers, as it directly impacts the eligibility for compensation following a commuting accident.
 In the following sections, we will explore various exceptions to this rule, providing clarity on situations where workers’ compensation may still apply.